If you are automatically enrolled into a pension scheme you have the right to opt out of it.

 You can opt out within one month of your enrolment date or one month from receiving your enrolment notification.

 If you opt out within this time, any contributions you have made will be returned to you.

 Contact your pension provider who will advise you.

 You can stop contributing to the pension scheme at any time.
-If you do, any contributions you or your employer have already made will remain in your pension pot until you take your benefits on retirement or at anytime after age 55.
+If you do, any contributions you or your employer has already made will remain in your pension pot until you take your benefits on retirement or at any time after age 55.

 Depending on the type of scheme you belong to, if you leave before completion of two years' active membership you could be entitled to a short service refund.